ONE-store/app_license_checker/README.md

     * Can download json file for korea region using the maven.

 ## Change Note
+* 2024-07-01
+    * Maven Url changed.
+    * Application License Checker v2.1.1 has been applied.
+    * `sdk-configuration-xx` is deprecated.
 * 2022-09-29
     * Uploaded samples for ONEstore Application License Checker Library v2.